RaiderxD404/SaturnSwapperGuide/README.md

 ## Frequently Asked Questions
 #### Can you get banned? 🔨
-No, you can’t get banned for using this, Fortnite Swapping is not a ban reason.
+No, you can’t get banned for using Saturn Swapper, Saturn doesn't inject anything into the game and only changed gamefiles.
 ####  Is this a virus? 🦠
-No, Saturn Swapper is completely open source, you can build the source and use the swapper.
+No, Saturn Swapper is completely open source.
+If you wish, you can view the source [here](https://github.com/Tamely/SaturnSwapper "here").
 #### Can other people see my skin? 👀
-No, this is client-side, only you can see the skin.
+No, this is client sided, meaning only you can see the item that changed.
 #### Can I use this on GeForce Now? ☁
 No, you can't use this in GeForce Now because you can't download the program on the cloud, however, you should be able to use the swapper if the cloud gives you full access to the PC.
 #### Can I use this on Mobile, PS4, PS5, Xbox One or Xbox Series? 🎮 📱
-This swapper only works with Windows 💻.
-However, we plan to bring the swapper to Mobile 📱.
+This swapper only works with Windows.
+However, we plan to bring the swapper to Mobile and MacOs in the future.

 ## How to use the swapper ❓